Do Public Hearing Participants Influence Outcomes of FDA Advisory Committee Meetings?

 Recommendations for Sponsors

 In its 2013 draft PDUFA V implementation plan (pdf), the FDA acknowledges that its framework for benefit-risk assessment greatly benefits from the unique and valuable perspectives that patients provide.
-As the FDA continues its efforts to incorporate patient perspectives through its PDUFA V patient-focused drug development initiative workshops, the agency’s push for patient participation, and the impact of that participation, are expected to grow, as reflected in the ADCOM meetings reviewed in this report.
+As the FDA continues its efforts to incorporate patient perspectives through its PDUFA V patient-focused drug development initiative workshops, the agency’s push for patient participation, and the impact of that participation, is expected to grow, as reflected in the ADCOM meetings reviewed in this report.
 While only half of the meetings in 2007 had an OPH with at least one participant, nearly all meetings in 2014 had an active OPH.
 And among the four ADCOMs that met most frequently, the association between a positive OPH and a vote for approval (OR=11.3) was stronger than for all committees combined (OR=3.7).

-Sponsors should consider building awareness of opportunities like OPHs into their ongoing relationships with medical societies, patient organizations, physicians, and other healthcare professionals.
+Sponsors should consider building awareness of opportunities like OPHs in their ongoing relationships with medical societies, patient organizations, physicians, and other healthcare professionals.
 When these groups contribute real-life examples in the clinical setting and patients’ day-to-day experiences, their perspectives can provide context for the safety and effectiveness evidence submitted by a sponsor, the severity and impact of a condition, and the limitations of current standards of care.
 As reflected in the findings of this report, ADCOMs are receptive to these perspectives as they evaluate the benefit-risk framework of products under review.